agorago/agorago.github.io/pages/wego/core.md

 Transports are discussed a little later.

-# Operation Descriptor
+## Operation Descriptor

 Operation descriptors describe the operation that belongs to the service.
 The operation would be typically exposed by the transport.
 Since an operation is accessible from outside, it will expose a URL.
-Operations are invoked by BPlus when the transport is accessed. (for example when someone invokes the HTTP URL)
+Operations are invoked by WeGO when the transport is accessed. (for example when someone invokes the HTTP URL)

 Operation descriptor gives details about the operation such as the following: name - used to actually invoke the operation from the service reference in ServiceDescriptor